Thanks for the excellent session today, @jan24-cohort !

 This session started off with a brief overview of the different stages of the open publishing process.
 Knowing what goes into publishing can help you as a creator plan for the work involved.
 The model depicted in the slides is cyclical to demonstrate that you will progress through the publishing process in unique ways, sometimes circling back or working in multiple stages all at one, in correspondence with the unique parameters in your project.
 There is no one way for all projects in our cohort, but understanding the different stages in the process, will help you plan ahead to better navigate those unique contexts.

-Prior to our next session, please complete the activities listed on your Handout for Session 2, under the Homework Activities.
-This includes further working on your Project Summary Template, posting your results to your homepage if you can, and starting to locate suitable OER in your discipline.
-Please note that the fields in the template correspond to the blocks on your Rebus project homepage, so make sure to update it once you have agreed on what to include!
+Prior to our next session, please complete the activities listed on your Handout for Session 2 [link above], under the Homework Activities.
+I’ve copied the checklist to the bottom of this recap.
+The checklist includes further working on your Project Summary [link above], and starting to locate suitable OER in your discipline.
 As a reminder in the template, you’ll consider:

-Audience: Think beyond course/classroom about student accessibility needs, reading levels, backgrounds, contexts, etc.
+- Audience: Think beyond the courseThe/classroom about student accessibility needs, reading levels, backgrounds, contexts, etc.

-License: Thinking about the permission you might (not) want to grant future adopters will help you define the license of your choice down the road.
+- Licence: Thinking about the permission you might (not) want to grant future adopters will help you define the licence of your choice down the road.

-Another important part of the Project Scoping stage is the set up of systems and tools for your team to be organized and transparent, set up for live and asynchronous communication, and prepared to write/ edit/ format your OER seamlessly.
-If you haven’t done so yet, please finalize this setup in your teams.
+Another important part of the Project Scoping stage is the coordination and forming of an equitable team.
+A first step in this process is for you to set up systems and tools that will help your team to organise and make transparent all project- related communication.
+This will also allow for everybody to feel fully involved and contribute seamlessly, i.e. access, discuss, write, edit, and/ or format your OER.
+If you haven’t done so yet, please finalise this setup with your teams.

-I look forward to the next session this coming week, we’ll continue to plan and finalize the vision for the project with our session on storytelling and communication.
+Next week, we’ll continue to plan and finalise the vision for the project with our session on storytelling and communication.
 I look forward to connecting with you then again.